 Due to limited parking in the city core, public transit is the easiest option to get to Rogers Centre.

-By Public Transit: Take any public transit – subway, GO train, or bus – to Union Station, where you’re just a few minutes’ walk from the stadium.
+public transit: take any form of public transit—subway, GO train, or bus—to Union Station, where you’re just a few minutes’ walk from the stadium

-Parking: Drivers can find parking using the ParkWhiz app for street parking or pay for parking at the underground lot in Gate 8 of Rogers Centre.
+car: drivers can find parking using the ParkWhiz app for street parking or pay for parking at the underground lot located at Gate 8 at Rogers Centre

 Get tickets to Toronto Blue Jays games online at MLB.com.
 Buy season ticket memberships, single-game tickets or executive suites for your party to enjoy.
 You can also find Toronto Blue Jays tickets on Ticketmaster.

 The Jays have a large and dedicated fanbase.
-Join these tried-and-true devotees by doning baby blue colours to the game.
-Some fans even paint their faces in addition to wearing the team colours – now that’s commitment.
+Join these tried-and-true devotees by wearing baby blue colours to the game.
+Some fans even paint their faces in addition to wearing the team colours—now that’s commitment.